olemp/did/client/.docs/interfaces/components.itabcontainerprops.md

 • `Optional` **itemProps**: *IPivotItemProps*

-Item properties that will be shared between all items in the pivot
+Item properties that will be shared between all tabs in the container

 Defined in: [components/TabContainer/types.ts:36](https://github.com/Puzzlepart/did/blob/dev/client/components/TabContainer/types.ts#L36)